Yasinj456/Portfolio-Project/doc/06-component-finishing-touches/06-component-finishing-touches.md

 > through this process?

 <!-- TODO: discuss -->
+I learned how to design a component from scratch instead of being handed everything.
+I practiced using interfaces, an abstract class, and a kernel together in a consistent way.
+I got more comfortable with JUnit testing without a reference implementation.
+I also got more practice with Git branches and organizing a repo in a clean way.

 > The follow-up question is: could you rephrase these skills you picked up
 > as bullet points that you could put on a resume?
 Try it below.

 <!-- TODO: discuss -->
+Designed and implemented a reusable Java workout routine component using OSU CSE software component patterns

+Wrote JUnit test suites to validate Standard, kernel, and secondary methods without a reference implementation.

+Managed the project in Git with separate feature branches and a documented changelog and project structure.

 > Next, how has working on this project affected your career trajectory?
 > In other words, do you now hate the topic you picked?
 Or, are you even more
 > interested in it?
 Both outcomes are valuable to your personal development.

 <!-- TODO: discuss -->
+I don't hate the topic but it's not something I would want to do as a career.

 > Finally, consider the skills you've picked up and your current career
 > trajectory.
 What are some things you could do to continue on your